nguyensjsu/fa21-172-rvn/Journals/ngoc.md

 ### Accomplishments:
 - Using Spring Gumball worked
-- REST API worked like it is supposed to.
+- REST API worked like it is supposed to

-REST API has been implemented to our project.
+- REST API has been implemented to our project.

+### Images
 <img src="https://i.imgur.com/FlbngqU.png" width=1200>